 VPN concentrator vs. VPN router

-VPN concentrators and VPN routers are similar devices that operate in the same way but are differentiated by a series of, let’s say, features.
+VPN concentrators and VPN routers are similar devices (VPN hardware) that operate in the same way but are differentiated by a series of, let’s say, features.

 The most important thing that makes these solutions so different is the number of simultaneous connections that can be established.
 If a VPN router has some limitations, you must know that a VPN concentrator can support thousands of users connected at the same time.